 For instance, a thief can certainly be played to pickpocket everyone indiscriminately, but it is more interesting if she, say, also loves to read and goes out of her way to steal books.
 It is this kind of insight about what makes a character tick that allows for really fun and engaging adventures.

 Step 1: Primary Motivators

-In the broadest sense, the Primary Motivator is the underlying goal of your character’s life.
-It is the foundational theme of his worldview and, at a deep level, is what ultimately what drives him to action.
+In the broadest sense, the Primary Motivator is the underlying engine of your character’s life.
+It is the foundational theme of his worldview and, at a deep level, is what ultimately drives him to action.
 While any given act might be tactically pragmatic in service to short-term goals, the PM is there in the background influencing his aims and behaviors.